 43 That your generations may know that I made the children of Israel to dwell in booths, when I brought them out of the land of Egypt: I am the LORD your God.

 44 And Moses declared unto the children of Israel the feasts of the LORD.

-This feast follows Atonement, Yom Kippur, which evidently symbolizes God’s call of Man to ultimate and final judgment.
-This final feast, called in Hebrew Sukkot, is evidently both a memorial of how Israel dwelt in temporary dwellings during their wandering in the dessert, and also a reminder that God tabernacled among them during this time.
+This feast follows the Day of Atonement (Yom Kippur), which evidently symbolizes God’s call of Man to ultimate and final judgment.
+This final feast, called in Hebrew Sukkot, is evidently both a memorial of how Israel dwelt in temporary dwellings (tents) during their wandering in the desert, and also a reminder that God tabernacled among them during this time.

 Firstly, observe that the primary focus of this final feast is solemn rejoicing.
-God calls us to come together in families and community to engage with Him in His Creation, getting our hands dirty in building temporary patchwork dwellings of freshly cut, leafy branches.
-(Ne 8:15-16) He commands us to dwell in these frail, fragrant structures together, being reminded of our dependence on Him and His willingness to care for us in our journey Home.
+God calls us to come together in families and community to engage with Him in His Creation, coming out of our comforts to live in booths or tents: temporary or portable dwellings, to remind us that Israel dwelt in tents the entire time they journeyed through the desert toward the Promised Land.
+He commands us to dwell in these frail structures together, being reminded of our dependence on Him and His willingness to care for us in our journey Home.